SebastianBoldt/Jelly/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Your Project at least needs a deployment target that is > iOS 9.0

 ## Installation